DataDog/datadog-operator/docs/datadog_monitor.md

         - "test:datadog"
     ```

     For additional examples, see [examples/datadog-monitor](../examples/datadogmonitor).
-Note that currently only metric alerts, query alerts, and service checks are supported.
+Note that only metric alerts, query alerts, and service checks are supported.

 1. Deploy the `DatadogMonitor` with the above configuration file:
     ```shell
     kubectl apply -f /path/to/your/datadog-monitor.yaml
     ```

-    If configured properly this will result in the creation of a new monitor in your [Datadog account][7].
+    If configured properly this results in the creation of a new monitor in your [Datadog account][7].

 ## Cleanup